Renaissance Noël

 Gaudete from Piae Cantiones (1582)

-Interlude II: TBD
+Interlude II:

 Puer Natus in Bethlehem Samuel Scheidt (1587–1654)